dawelsch/dawelsch.github.io/websrc/source/documents/gettingStarted/networking/install-swarm.md

 5. If your servers are behind an http proxy, use the following commands to set the proxies on the install node: `export http_proxy=<proxy url>` and  `export https_proxy=<proxy_url>`.
 6. Verify Python is installed on the target machines
 7. The setup scripts use the Python module *netaddr* and the Linux utility *bzip2*.
 If these are not installed on the machine where you are executing these steps, you must install them before proceeding.
 (You can use the following commands: `yum install bzip2; pip install netaddr`.)
-8. (Optional but recommeded): Enable passwordless SSH access from the installation server to all the other servers in the cluster.
+8. (Optional but recommended): Enable passwordless SSH access from the installation server to all the other servers in the cluster.
 An example is [here](http://www.linuxproblem.org/art_9.html).
-9. (Optional but recommeded): Enable passwordless sudo on all servers.
+9. (Optional but recommended): Enable passwordless sudo on all servers.
 An example is [here](http://askubuntu.com/questions/192050/how-to-run-sudo-command-with-no-password).
 10. Make a note of the IP addresses (or DNS names) of all the servers, and of the network interfaces on which these IP addresses are configured.